 Counter to the development of evermore invasive tracking systems, Apple has taken a strong privacy stand in the last few years.
 The company has doubled-down on their stringent Apple Store review process, introduced more privacy-related notifications in Safari, and urged everyone to put down their smartphones altogether more frequently with Screen Time.

 If you’re an iPhone user, it’s likely that you already love Screen Time.
 This utility tracks how much time you spend on every app or website and gives you the ability to impose limits or just be more mindful and intentional about certain apps — four hours on Instagram and more than two hours on Messenger don’t usually result in a good day.
 And Apple is just about to release the Screen Time Mac edition too.

 How to use Screen Time on Mac

 1. Manage your day with Screen Time on Mac

-Once you have macOS Catalina installed, you can simply launch Screen Time from System Preferences (System Settings in macOS Ventura).
+If your macOS version is from 2019 or later, you can simply launch Screen Time from System Preferences (System Settings in macOS Ventura).
 You don’t have to keep the pane active for it to register how you spend your time — all that work is done automatically in the background.

 Similarly to its iPhone counterpart, Screen Time Mac shows you the week at a glance and your average time with the device at the top, and then a list of the most popular apps in the lower part of the window.
 By changing the day in the top-right corner, you can see on what apps precisely did you spend all your time.

 In addition, moving to the Notifications tab in the sidebar will uncover the most attention-seeking apps that you can choose to quickly silence via Notifications in the System Preferences/System Settings.
 Lastly, Pickups shows you how often do you turn to your computer and which apps are the first to be opened.
 Naturally, you might want this to be your work browser instead of the latest video game.

 2. Set productive limits